Preventing Violence

 Moving Forward Together

-Join us in taking action, not just this month but throughout the year—advocate, educate and support survivors.
-Together, we can build a community where everyone—regardless of age, race or background—can live free from violence and fear.
+Join us in taking action, not just this month but throughout the year—raise awareness, educate and support survivors.
+Together, we can build a community where everyone can live free from violence and fear.
 Thank you for being part of this work.